Cirkit Designer Logo

 Important Considerations and Best Practices

-• I2C Address Configuration: The default I2C address is 0x70.
-If multiple multiplexers are used, configure their addresses using the onboard solder pads.
+• I2C Address Configuration: The default I2C address of the multiplexer is 0x70.
+If multiple multiplexers are used, modify their addresses by adjusting the solder pads on the board.

 Example Code for Arduino UNO